illyanyc/pyCondrop/README.md

 	The programs included in the software package allow the user to:

 ### PyDrop
-		- Analyze dew formation on the PV glass in laboratory and field conditions -- Determine the dew drop size and location
+	Analyze dew formation on the PV glass in laboratory and field conditions
+		- Determine the dew drop size and location
-			-- Help user to calculate dew drop slide off times
-		- Automatically calculate and map the area and location of parts of glass cleaned by sliding dewdrops using OpenCV methods
+		- Help user to calculate dew drop slide off times Automatically calculate and map the area and location of parts of glass cleaned by sliding dewdrops using OpenCV methods
+		- Smart detection of dew water drops on the surface of the PV glass
+		- Motion detaction and drop path calculation
 ### PySurfaceArea
-		- Provide tools for quantification of dust deposition on the surface of PV glass via light refleaction intensity methods
+	Provide tools for quantification of dust deposition on the surface of PV glass
+		- Using light refleaction intensity methods

 ## REQUIREMENTS